mattwar/UnionTypes/README.md

 ### Unions with Spans

-Custom unions may refer to values of type `Span<T>` or `ReadOnlySpan<T>` or any any ref struct type, as long as the declared type is itself a ref struct type.
+Custom unions may refer to values of type `Span<T>` or `ReadOnlySpan<T>` or any ref struct type, as long as the declared union is itself a ref struct type.

 ```CSharp
     [TypeUnion]